open-feature/js-sdk/packages/server/README.md

 ## Extending

-### Considerations

-When developing a library based on OpenFeature components, it's important to list the `@openfeature/server-sdk` as a `peerDependency` of your package.
-This is a general best-practice when developing JavaScript libraries that have dependencies in common with their consuming application.
-Failing to do this can result in multiple copies of the OpenFeature SDK in the consumer, which can lead to type errors, and broken singleton behavior.
-The `@openfeature/core` package itself follows this pattern: the `@openfeature/server-sdk` has a peer dependency on `@openfeature/core`, and uses whatever copy of that module the consumer has installed (note that NPM installs peers automatically unless `--legacy-peer-deps` is set, while yarn does not, and PNPM does so based on it's configuration).
-When developing such libraries, it's NOT necessary to add a `peerDependency` on `@openfeature/core`, since the `@openfeature/server-sdk` establishes that dependency itself transitively.

 ### Develop a provider

 To develop a provider, you need to create a new project and include the OpenFeature SDK as a dependency.